-The sites of Stone Age in India are Kondapur, Nevasa, Mehrgarh, Rock Shelters of Bhimbetka, and Edakkal Caves.
+The sites of Stone Age in India are Kondapur, Nevada, Mehrgarh, Rock Shelters of Bhimbetka, and Edakkal Caves.

 Such sites were known as habitation sites.
 Some of these sites were near the places where the stone was easily available and where the people could make stone implements.
 Such was the importance given to the stone tools.
 These sites came to be known as habitation cum factory sites.

-Stone Age artefacts have been found so far:
+Stone Age Artifacts have been found so far:

-Man by nature is weaker than animals like tigers, elephants, etc. He has neither sharp teeth nor claws or horns.
-Hence groups of men, women and children lived and moved together.
+A man by nature is weaker than animals like tigers, elephants, etc. He has neither sharp teeth nor claws or horns.
+Hence groups of men, women, and children lived and moved together.
 They moved in small groups because it was safer to belong to a group than move alone.

-Some stone tools and artefacts of the Stone Age are the following:-
+Some Stone Tools and Artifacts of the Stone Age are the following:-

 Chopper– It was made by sharpening the inner edge of the stone.
 It was mainly used for chopping meat.

-Scraper- It was used to clean or scrap the skins of animals.
+Scraper– It was used to clean or scrape the skins of animals.

 Budge– It was used to dig deep holes in the earth.